Other Resources

 Some local authorities provide guidelines for designers wishing to incorporate sustainability into their design.

-Waitakere City Council has several publications aimed at assisting with sustainable design.
-They are:
+Many councils have publications aimed at assisting with sustainable design.
+They include: